AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 - Nested Tables are only supported using the `Table Markers`.
 - Array Field of `table-start` in the inner table should be the nested field of the array field used in the `table-start` marker of the outer table.
-- The possible arguments for the eval construct are the values of the **ARRAY_FIELD** of the outer tables. **$** is also a supported argument, in which case the tag will be evaluated in the context of input json.
+- The eval construct can take the values of the **ARRAY_FIELD** of the outer tables as arguments, or it can take the special argument **$**, in which case the tag will be evaluated in the context of the input JSON.

 Similarly, if a condition needs to be evaluated on data outside the current table, add the context for the same using the **eval** construct.